XookSuut a code for modeling circular and non-circular flows on 2D velocity maps

 \subsection{Radial model}

 When radial motions are not negligible, the disk circular velocity is described by two components of the velocity vector: the tangential velocity $(V_t)$ and the radial one $(V_r)$.
-This way, the model for the radial velocity is described by the following expression:
+In this way, the model including radial velocities is described by the following expression:

-The difference from Eq.~\ref{circular} is the addition of the $V_r \sin \theta$ term.
-This term accounts for radial flows (inflow or outflow) on the disk plane.
+Comparing with Eq.~\ref{circular}, the only difference is the addition of the $V_r \sin \theta$ term.
+This term accounts for axisymmetric radial flows (inflow or outflow) on the disk plane.